techpines/asset-rack/lib/README.md

 asset = new MyCoolAsset(options)
 ```

 You can also create create a collection of assets by extending the `Asset` class, but instead of setting the contents, you would set an array of assets.
-Here is a simple, but meaningful example.

 ```js
 LotsOfAssets = rack.Asset.extend({